NOTE: This column was first published on January 7, with an update on January 22. The final update is for February 10.

 Welcome to the 2020s.

 We are in the midst of the silly season.
-The SuperDraft was a couple of weeks ago, preseason started for the five CCL teams on January 11, and for the rest of the league on January 18.
-The transfer window officially opens in early February, and the 25th MLS season kicks off on February 29.
+The SuperDraft was a month ago, preseason started for the five CCL teams on January 11, and for the rest of the league on January 18.
+The transfer window officially opens on Feb.
+12 – less than a week after the CBA was agreed to between MLS and the MLS Players Association.
+The 25th MLS season kicks off on February 29.

 And now... off we go:

 The Offseason So Far: I said throughout the final two months of the season and into October that priority No. 1 for Colorado had to be bringing Lalas Abubakar back, and I half-doubted their ability to do it quickly or on a reasonable number.
 Well, not only did they get it done before Thanksgiving, they managed it for $400k in GAM, which is MUCH less than I thought he'd go for.

 On that same day they got Philly Homegrown and USYNT center back Auston Trusty for $750k of combined GAM and TAM, and then a week later signed Drew Moor as a free agent (which feels quite a bit like an academy coach or assistant GM-in-waiting type of deal).